singh-sukhpreet/WebDriverIO---Salesfloor/README.md

 ## Getting started
 1. Install the LTS version of [Node.js](https://nodejs.org)
 2. Clone the repo
-3. Inside the project folder, do `npm install`
+3. Go to the project folder and install dependencies by executing `npm install` terminal

 ## Running tests
 There are two test files and two run each one of them execute the following commands